jdtsmith/eglot-booster/README.md

 Then just use eglot as normal.
 You should notice no differences other than speedier performance and less I/O blocking.

 To verify that the wrapper is functioning, `M-x eglot-events-buffer` and look at the beginning for `emacs_lsp_booster::app` notices.
+If you'd like to avoid boosting remote servers (those run over TRAMP), set `eglot-booster-no-remote-boost` to `t`.

 > [!IMPORTANT]
 > At present only local lsp server programs which communicate by standard input/output can be wrapped, not lsp servers communicating over network ports (local or remote).

 ## Testing

 Maybe you don't even need this.
-You can `M-x eglot-booster` to disable the booster at any time.
+You can `M-x eglot-booster` to disable the boost at any time.
 Then `M-x eglot-shutdown-all`, restart eglot (`M-x eglot` is usually enough) in a large/heavy-weight file, and compare performance before and after.